-Wells Notice is a type of notice that the SEC sends to those that it suspects to have violated the security laws.
-It has been used by the SEC to ask for clarifications against a perceived violation of the security laws in the US since the 1970s.
+Wells Notice is a type of notice that the SEC sends to those it suspects have violated security laws.
+Since the 1970s, the SEC has used it to ask for clarifications about a perceived violation of security laws in the US.

 The notice is served by the SEC in accordance with the powers of the Securities Act 1933 and the Securities Exchange Act 1934.